Samuel-Gonzalez22/power_electronics-2025/Module 3 - DC-DC Converters (Buck & Boost)/Power Transistors (BJT, MOSFET, and IGBT).md

 ### Configurations
-There are several AC-AC configurations, which we will present below.
+There are several CC-CC configurations, which we will present below.

 * Common emitter configuration